 There are a lot of misconceptions about who exactly is a gig worker.
-We see a lot of stock photos of some bike messenger looking fresh while they pedal along a busy street or a bunch of Millennials smiling in a car as a driver cruises to an unknown destination thanks to her rideshare app.
+We see a lot of stock photos of a bike messenger while they pedal along a busy street or a bunch of Millennials smiling in a car as a driver cruises to an unknown destination thanks to her rideshare app.
 But are those people the center of the economy?

-- They’re supplementing existing income, 47% of workers have an annual household income of greater than $75K
+Instead, we’re seeing companies like Adia used a supplement to existing income with 47% of workers have an annual household income of greater than $75K.

 - 58% have a full-time job but pick up gigs

-- 13% have part-time but pick up gigs
+- 13% have a part-time job but pick up gigs

 - 21% use gigs as their primary form of work

 It’s easy to put workers in a preconceived box and assume we know everything about what a gig worker wants or who they are.
 We need to look at gig workers through the lens of not “who are you?” but instead, “what are you looking for?”